matterhorn-chat/matterhorn/README.md

 * https://medium.com/@dubistkomisch/how-to-actually-get-italics-and-true-colour-to-work-in-iterm-tmux-vim-9ebe55ebc2be
 * https://github.com/tmux/tmux/blob/2.1/FAQ#L355-L383

-## I am seeing malformed characters when I run matterhorn in my terminal.
+## I am seeing malformed characters or display corruption when I run matterhorn in my terminal.
 What could be causing this?

 Some terminal emulators cannot handle the extra escaping that occurs when the URL hyperlinking mode is enabled.
 Try setting `hyperlinkUrls =